 Also in Bonn, the SBI initiated a third review of the implementation of the framework for

-draft decisions, agreed unanimously during the discussions, were recommended by the SBI for adoption in
+texts of draft decisions, agreed unanimously during the discussions, were recommended by the SBI for

 The AWG-LCA noted the success of the first meeting of the Durban Forum.
 Some Parties